This project aims to create a next-generation live programming environment that radically improves the programming experience.

 When a change causes a regression, the root of the problem can be found quickly, by finding the deepest function application whose result value diverged from the correct version of the code.

 Lamdu attempts to take away as much inconsequential freedom from the developer, to free his mind and his key strokes to deal with the parts that matter in the code.
-Thus, Lamdu does not provide means to edit formatting on a case-by-case basis.
-Generalized changes to layout rules can be provided, instead.
+Thus, Lamdu formats the code on its own, responsively (line breaks adapt according to the window or screen size).

 Additionally, to avoid further stylistic dilemmas, Lamdu uses automatic sugaring of code, as the dual of typical "de-sugaring" done by textual languages.